 The quality of the indicative result will depend on two things:

-- Whether the test can identify how much meth is present
+- Whether the test can identify the meth contamination level

 - How well the person providing the test can relate the area sampled to the standard